goncalvpedro/extract-data/README.md

 * The developers and contributors of the Selenium, Pandas, and Beautiful Soup libraries for creating such powerful and versatile tools.
 * The `webdriver-manager` library for simplifying browser driver management.

-## Issues along the way

-[Feel free to add specific issues and solutions encountered during development or usage here.
-This section can be very helpful for others who might encounter similar problems.]